picatz/doh/README.md

 ```

 > [!TIP]
->  To use a custom DNS over HTTPs source specify a custom URL with the `--servers` flag.
+>  To use a custom DNS over HTTPs source, specify the URL with the `--servers` flag.